-Then couple this knowledge with the statistic that 1 in 5 men die before the age of 65 and it’s clear why the Men’s Shed movement and the Essex Shed Network are focused on improving the wellbeing of Men.*
+This is why the Men’s Shed movement and the Essex Shed Network are focused on improving the health and wellbeing of men.

-The Essex Shed Network is a partnership between Maldon & District CVS and CVS Uttlesford and funded by National Lottery’s Community Fund.
+The Essex Shed Network is a partnership between Maldon & District CVS and UCAN (Uttlesford Community Action Network) and funded by National Lottery’s Community Fund.
 Established in 2016 our aim is to provide support to organisations or private individuals within Essex wishing to set up a Men’s Shed, whilst also providing help to existing Sheds to ensure their sustainability.